 - m) Demonstration that the development meets or exceeds the large dwelling unit requirement and provides development types which contribute to missing middle housing in accordance with Subsection 3.2;

-The proposed development which includes a mix of studio, 1-, 2-, and 3-bedroom units provides for a diversity of housing options.
-With 21 three-bedroom units (6%) and included in the proposed development, the 5% minimum for large-household target is achieved.
+The proposed development which includes a mix of studio, 1-, 2-, 2+den-bedroom units provide for a diversity of housing options.

 - n) Any other matters as deemed appropriate by the City.